Agriculture

 Source: BASF internal trial, 2022.

-Treated spinach with Axalion® at 60 g ai/ha.
+Treated spinach with Axalion® Active at 60 g ai/ha.

 Silverleaf whitefly control on eggplant